Peace, Vol. II: Background

 On November 3, 2021, Bethel Music announced that they will be releasing Peace, Vol. II will be released on November 12, 2021.
 Peace, Vol. II is a follow-up to the critically acclaimed album Peace (2020), a collection of re-imagined versions of ten renowned worship songs and two original songs.

 Recording, production

 Similar in production style to its predecessor, Peace, Vol. II was recorded using bi-lateral audio, with frequencies scientifically proven to reduce stress and anxiety.
 Ed Cash, commented on the outcome of the album, saying:

 Reception

 Critical response

-Joshua Andre in his 365 Days of Inspiring Media review gave a positive review of the album, noting that Peace, Vol. II follows "follows in the trend of Peace," then concluding "A brilliant album, and a project I will listen to again and again and again."
+Joshua Andre in his 365 Days of Inspiring Media review gave a positive review of the album, noting that Peace, Vol. II "follows in the trend of Peace," then concluding "A brilliant album, and a project I will listen to again and again and again."
 JubileeCast's Timothy Yap wrote a favourable review of the album, declaring that "Overall, this is a solid album of 12 tracks (many of them are already familiar) re-imagined bringing calmness to our troubled souls.
 To this end, they succeed with flying colors."